 Sant Andreu Jazz Band and all the other project groups run by Joan Chamorro do a lot of concerts.
 There are also many albums available for current and potential fans.
 Even more impressive is the phenomenal releasing of music videos on YouTube.
 It is phenomenal both in terms of quality and in terms of quantity.
 This means that the fans get a lot of opportunities to experience Sant Andreu Jazz Band and the other projects.
 And the concerts let the band members frequently meet their audience.

-The excessive releasing of YouTube videos shows an interesting policy.
-When new distribution channels like YouTube emerge, traditional distributing companies can see the new phenomenon as a threat to their business.
+The extensive releasing of YouTube videos shows an interesting policy.
+When new distribution channels such as YouTube emerge, traditional distributing companies can see the new phenomenon as a threat to their business.
 This view can be shared by the artists connected to the traditional distributing companies, not least if they earn a living through concerts.
 The result is that you often can find only a few official video recordings by established artists on YouTube.

 But regarding concerts you can think the other way around.
 YouTube can be seen as a place where you can make a band well-known and liked in order to make people wanting to experience the band live.
-After all, a live performance is something else than a video recording.
+After all, a live performance is very different to a video recording.
 This is obviously the way it has worked out for Sant Andreu Jazz Band.

 The extensive realising of videos on YouTube has also triggered the interest in the band as an educational project.
-This is a road I believe music education in general should enter.
+This is a road I believe music education in general should go down.

 One feature of the band that has really struck me as impressive is the multi-instrumental approach.
-Many members play more than one instrument, sometimes more than two, and there are many instrumentalists who also are good singers.
-In the general discussion about whether you should force specialisation in early ages (in sport, music and other activities) the Sant Andreu Jazz Band model is very interesting.
+Many members play more than one instrument, sometimes more than two, and there are many instrumentalists who are also good singers.
+In the general discussion about whether you should force specialisation at an early age (in sport, music and other activities) the Sant Andreu Jazz Band model is very interesting.
 Maybe you as a young person sometimes will find that your second instrument was actually more suitable for you than the first one – or not.
 Or you just like to alternate now and then.
 Variation can be fun!

 This is not to say that it is always better to play several instruments than to focus on one.
 Maybe the practices of different instruments can fertilize each other, but maybe not to focus on one instrument sometimes also comes with a cost.